StarsandPlanets99/agentic_hackathon_procode/README.md

 ### ⚙️ Azure OpenAI Setup Guide

-This guide walks you through how to set up your Azure tenant, create an Azure OpenAI resource, deploy a GPT model (e.g GPT-4o), and retrieve your credentials for integration.
+This guide walks you through how to set up your Azure tenant, create an Azure OpenAI resource, deploy a GPT model, and retrieve your credentials for integration.

 ---